AnnaPournara/SolarSystem/README.md

 INSTALLATION & BUILD

---To build the project Visual Studio and CMAKE tool is needed--
+--To build the project, Visual Studio and CMAKE tool is needed--

 1. Clone repository (git clone)
 2. Open CMAKE